 Can I breastfeed while taking MAVIRET?

-Tell your doctor or pharmacist if you are breastfeeding or are planning to breastfeed.
+Tell your healthcare professional if you are breastfeeding or are planning to breastfeed.

 It is not known if MAVIRET can be passed into breast milk.
-Your doctor can discuss the risks and benefits involved.
+Your healthcare professional can discuss the risks and benefits involved.

 Can I take my contraceptive?

-Some contraceptives should not be taken during treatment with MAVIRET, so your doctor may ask you to change your contraceptive.
+Some contraceptives should not be taken during treatment with MAVIRET, so your healthcare professional may ask you to change your contraceptive.

 Does it really matter when I take MAVIRET?

-How can I remember to take my MAVIRET every day?
+How can I remember to take MAVIRET every day?